front-end-intermediate/session-2/readme.md

 There is a starter page for homework available in this repo in the homework directory.
 Please review the tasks there.

-1. Review setting up a workflow using NPM on your computer (use last week's homework files) which includes node-sass, browsernyc, and concurrently
+1. Review setting up a workflow using NPM on your computer (use last week's homework files) which includes node-sass, browser-snyc, and concurrently
 2. Convert the CSS to SASS - use variables and nesting
 3. Implement media queries using a mobile first strategy (add as much content as you think you need)

 ### Faking a Single Page Application (SPA)

-These allow us to navigate (`index.html#research`) to sections of the document marked up with the corresponding id:
+PAge fragment links (`index.html#research`) allow us to navigate to sections of the document marked up with the corresponding id:

 `<p id="watchlist">`